wiredtiger/testy/README.md

 ## Running testy

 You can upload a [workload](#using-fab-workload) or use an existing workload in the testy framework.
 If the workload requires the database to be populated before starting, do this first.
-If either process fails, an error message will be returned.
+If either process fails, an error message is returned.

 - The `populate` function takes a required workload argument.
 This function executes on the the `populate()` function as defined in the workload interface file to populate the database required for the workload.